genome/bam-readcount/README_samtools-1.10.md

 `/bin/bam-readcount`.
 To run the build yourself

     cd docker/bam-readcount
+    make build
+    # Try out interactively
+    make interact
     # Change the NAME at the top of the Makefile first
+    # push to DockerHub with git hash as tag and also set to latest
-    make build
+    make push

 CRAM reference